Jerud-Moyer/reading-notes/prep: engineering topics.md

         - Clean up the mess you just made
 - **Decaminute by Decaminute** _milli-cycle_: Specific/Generic
     - as the tests get more specific the code gets more generic
+        - If the changes you make to the production code, pursuant to a test, make that test pass, but would not make other unwritten tests pass, then you are likely making the production code too specific.
+        - add specificity to the tests slowly
+- **Hour By Hour** _Primary-cycle_: Boundaries
+    - The final primary cycle of TDD is the cycle that ensures that all the other cycles are driving us towards a Clean Architecture.